 Some credit cards with 0% APR introductory rates on purchases and/or balance transfers also have additional rewards bonus programs.
-With a planned purchase, as in the example above, taking advantage of a rewards card could potentially mean earning money on the purchase.
+This might include a welcome offer and/or cash back or rewards points based on each dollar you spend.
+These extras can lead to even more savings.

-For example, you want to purchase a new chair that costs $500.
-After some research, you find a credit card offering an introductory rate of 0% APR for 15 months and a $200 rewards bonus after you spend $500 on purchases within the first three months of opening the account.
+For example, let’s say you want to purchase a new chair that costs $500.
+After some research, you find a credit card offering an introductory 0% APR for 15 months and a $200 rewards bonus after you spend $500 on purchases within the first three months of opening the account.
 You decide this will work for your financial situation, so you apply and are approved.
-After buying the furniture — paying for it with the new credit card — you pay the balance in full before the promotional period ends.
+After buying the chair with the new credit card, you pay the balance in full before the promotional period ends.